 - Revenue potential

-You can add points to the ones that have positive scores p and subtract the ones that have negative scores.
-The more important a factor is, the more points you should assign to it.
-For example, their physical location may not be a significant factor when you’re selling SaaS, but their industry is.
+You can add points to the ones with positive scores p and subtract those with negative scores.
+The more important a factor is, the more points you should assign.
+For example, their physical location may not be a significant factor when dealing with SaaS sales, but their industry is.

 Step 3: Nurture Your Leads

-Once you’ve found and scored your leads, it’s time to figure out which ones to nurture.
+Once you’ve found and scored your leads, it’s time to figure out which ones to place into lead nurturing campaigns.
 You can complete this step by pursuing the leads that score higher and finding out what else they need to convert.
 Are they close to finishing their trial period?
-Did you reply to one of their questions, but didn’t hear back from them?
-Have they indicated interest, but didn’t finish a purchase?
+Did you reply to one of their questions but didn’t hear back from them?
+Have they indicated interest but didn’t finish a purchase?

-If they’re ready to be given a sales pitch, you can pass them directly to sales.
-If they aren’t ready, assign them to a nurture campaign that will foster their interest.
+You can pass them directly to sales if they’re ready to be given a sales pitch.
+If they aren’t ready, assign them to a lead nurturing campaign that will foster their interest.

-Identify where they are in their purchasing process, and nurture them appropriately.
+Identify where they are in their sales process, and nurture them appropriately.
 For example, if they’re still in the awareness phase, nurture them by offering more information on the value and importance of your solution.
-If they’re in the purchasing process, you can notify them about your promotional offers and the solutions you offer that are best for them.
+If they’re in the sales process, you can notify them about your promotional offers and the solutions you offer that are best for them.

 Step 4: Transfer Leads to the Sales Team

 Once a lead is ready to buy, it’s time for the sales team to pitch your solution.
-Although you can complete this step manually, a good CRM lets you automate this process, so your sales team can do it right away.
-Make sure the salesperson has all the information they need in advance, so they get to know your lead, their needs, and the perfect solution for them.
+Although you can complete this step manually, a good CRM lets you automate this process through simple marketing automation, so your sales team can do it immediately.
+Make sure the salesperson has all the information they need in advance so they get to know your lead, their needs, and the perfect solution for them.

 Once the sales rep gets the lead, they can see it in the form of an intuitive lead profile.
 Then they can get a better understanding of the lead and contact them right away.